 Meanwhile, a healthcare BPO company can be more helpful for long-term, larger volume ones.

 Medical billing is way more complicated compared to other industries.
 It is not designed to be done straightforwardly.
 Rather, billers should be aware of the medical codes and terminologies used in coding each treatment and medication.

 Investing in medical billing software and equipment can be an option.
 However, institutions tend to outsource this to a BPO company to deal with volumes of billings each day.

 Healthcare institutions offering 24/7 service have a better edge in providing the utmost care to their patients.
-This is since customers can reach them anytime they need medical help.
+This is because customers can reach them anytime they need medical help.

 While small clinics hire in-house receptionists for front office and customer support, they as well hire outsourced teams for after-office customer service.
 This maintains the efficiency of their operations even when they are away.

 A part of a healthcare provider’s work relies on transcribing and creating patient reports for filing and reference.
-Medical transcriptionists usually take time in interpreting doctors’ audio dictations in a certain diagnosis.
+Medical transcriptionists usually take time to interpret doctors’ audio dictations in a certain diagnosis.

 Healthcare providers at first either do this on their own or with the help of in-house personnel.
 However, there will always be a time when they feel overwhelmed with loads of audio files to transcribe and interpret.

-This is why most of them outsource this function to a BPO company to better manage their workload.
+This is why most of them outsource this function to a BPO company to manage their workload better.

-Compared to a usual inbound or outbound service, claims processing involves more of a “back office work”.
-This function covers the entire process of verifying and qualifying an application for claiming insurances and health benefits.
+Compared to a usual inbound or outbound service, claims processing involves more “back office work.”
+This function covers the entire process of verifying and qualifying an application for claiming insurance and health benefits.